MTraveller/mt-product-promo/README.md

 ### Form

 On the contact.html page, there's a form, nothing special; a bit of styling to make it look appropriate and aligned with the website as a whole.
 The `<input>`s do not have labels; instead, use the placeholder attribute to make it look smarter and cleaner.
+The form has the email field set to required and checks for the "@" symbol in the email address entered to check if valid or not.
+The text area is set to required as well.

 | Form | Placeholder |
 |:--------:|:--------:|